How to List on Zillow For Sale By Owner

 You may want to sell your home FSBO on Zillow if you:

 Want to save money.
 Listing on Zillow is free, so you won’t pay to increase your home’s visibility.
 You’ll also save on realtor fees by not paying a commission to a listing agent.
-However, you may be responsible for paying a buyer’s agent (2-3% of your home's sale price), as many sellers cover this cost.
-And your listing's visibility will be greatly reduced compared to listing on a flat fee MLS service.
+However, you may be responsible for paying a buyer’s agent (2–3% of your home's sale price), as many sellers cover this cost.
+And your listing's visibility will be greatly reduced compared to listing on the MLS without a realtor.

 Are creative and tech-savvy.
 When creating your Zillow listing, you take responsibility for photography, writing the home description, and managing the listing online.
 You won’t have the safety net of a real estate company to market your home professionally.
 However, if you’d like to hire contractors to manage some of the tasks you don’t feel comfortable managing, you can always find a local photographer or another professional to help you.